 In August 2008, the OCC filed a complaint at the FERC alleging that AEP inappropriately allocated off-system sales margins between the AEP East companies and the AEP West companies and did not properly allocate off-system sales margins within the AEP West companies.
 The PUCT, the APSC and the Oklahoma Industrial Energy Consumers intervened in this filing.
 In November 2008, the FERC issued a final order concluding that AEP inappropriately deviated from off-system sales margin allocation methods in the SIA and the CSW Operating Agreement for the period June 2000 through March 2006.
 The FERC ordered AEP to recalculate and reallocate the off-system sales margins in compliance with the SIA and to have the AEP East companies issue refunds to the AEP West companies.
 Although the FERC determined that AEP deviated from the CSW Operating Agreement, the FERC determined the allocation methodology was reasonable.
 The FERC ordered AEP to submit a revised CSW Operating Agreement for the period June 2000 to March 2006.
 In December 2008, AEP filed a motion for rehearing and a revised CSW Operating Agreement for the period June 2000 to March 2006.
 The motion for rehearing is still pending.
 In January 2009, AEP filed a compliance filing with the FERC and refunded approximately \$250 million from the AEP East companies to the AEP West companies.
-The AEP West companies shared a portion of such revenues with their wholesale and retail customers during the period June 2000 to March 2006.
-In December 2008, the AEP West companies recorded a provision for refund.
-TNC filed an application in April 2009 to initiate a proceeding as a result of the FERC ruling.
-TNC proposes to use the refund to reduce its AMS investment as discussed in the "Advanced Metering System" section above.
-Management cannot predict the outcome of the requested FERC rehearing proceeding or any future state regulatory proceedings but believes the AEP West companies' provision for refund regarding future regulatory proceedings is adequate.
+Following authorized regulatory treatment, the AEP West companies shared a portion of SIA margins with their wholesale and retail customers during the period June 2000 to March 2006.
+In December 2008, the AEP West companies recorded a provision for refund reflecting the sharing.
+In April 2009, TNC filed its Advanced Metering System (AMS) with the PUCT proposing to invest in AMS to be recovered through customer surcharges beginning in October 2009.
+In the filing, TNC proposed to apply the SIA recorded customer refunds including interest to reduce the AMS investment and the resultant associated customer surcharge.
+See the "Advanced Metering System" section above.
+Management cannot predict the outcome of the requested FERC rehearing proceeding or any future state regulatory proceedings but believes the AEP West companies' provision for refund regarding related future state regulatory proceedings is adequate.